Does an increase in your property value translate to real wealth? Ikhram Merican explores further.

 2. Plan your exit

 When you buy a property, plan your exit strategy.
 You may want to sell it after 10 years to upgrade or perhaps sell it to pay your son’s college tuition.
-Either way, knowing when you want to exit is important to realizing gain.
+Either way, knowing when you want to exit is important to realise a gain.

 3. Look at demand factors